Seville: Salón Náutico Internacional de Sevilla

-The International Boat Show of Seville is an annual event that takes place in the only indoor maritime port of the country, which is one of the most important in Europe.
+The International Boat Show of Seville is an annual event that takes place in the only inland maritime port of the country, which is one of the most important in Europe.

 Music

 Seville had a vibrant rock music scene in the 1970s and 1980s with bands like Triana, Alameda and Smash, who fused Andalusia's traditional flamenco music with British-style progressive rock.
 The punk rock group Reincidentes and indie band Sr Chinarro, as well as singer Kiko Veneno, rose to prominence in the early 1990s.
 The city's music scene now features rap acts such as SFDK, Mala Rodríguez, Dareysteel, Tote King, Dogma Crew, Bisley DeMarra, Haze and Jesuly.
 Seville's diverse music scene is reflected in the variety of its club-centred nightlife.

 The city is also home to many theatres and performance spaces where classical music is performed, including Teatro Lope de Vega, Teatro La Maestranza, Teatro Central, the Real Alcazar Gardens and the Sala Joaquín Turina.

 Despite its name, the sevillana dance, commonly presented as flamenco, is not thought to be of Sevillan origin.
 However, the folksongs called sevillanas are authentically Sevillan, as is the four-part dance performed with them.

-In 2023, Seville will host the 24th Annual Latin Grammy Awards, making Seville the first city outside of the United States to host the Latin Grammy Awards.
+On 19 November 2023, Seville hosted the 24th Annual Latin Grammy Awards at the FIBES Conference and Exhibition Centre, making Seville the first city outside of the United States to host the Latin Grammy Awards.

 Flamenco

 The Triana district in Seville is considered a birthplace of flamenco, where it found its beginning as an expression of the poor and marginalized.
-Seville's Gypsy population, known as Flamencos, were instrumental in the development of the art form.
+Seville's Romani population, known as Flamencos, were instrumental in the development of the art form.
 While it began as and remains a representation of Andalusian culture, it has also become a national heritage symbol of Spain.
 There are more flamenco artists in Seville than anywhere else in the country, supporting an entire industry surrounding it and drawing in a significant amount of tourism for the city.